kevin-d-omara/30log/README.md

 ## Wiki

 A full documentation is available on the [wiki](https://github.com/Yonaba/30log/wiki).
 Find the project page at [yonaba.github.io/30log](gttp://yonaba.github.io/30log).

 ## Class-Commons support

 [Class-Commons](https://github.com/bartbes/Class-Commons) is an interface which provides a common API for a wide range of Object Orientation libraries in Lua.
 There is a small plugin, originally written by [TsT](https://github.com/tst2005) which provides compatibility between *30log* and *Class-commons*. <br/>
 See the module [30log-commons.lua](https://github.com/Yonaba/30log/blob/master/30log-commons.lua).

+## Tabletop Simulator support

+[Tabletop Simulator](http://berserk-games.com/tabletop-simulator/) is a physics based sandbox game designed for playing tabletop games.
+Tabletop Simulator offers scripting support in its own custom flavor of Lua: `ttslua`.
+It works differently than Lua in that it doesn't support `require` for referencing other Lua files, but instead has similar functionality using `#include`.
+The module [30log.ttslua](https://github.com/Yonaba/30log/blob/master/30log-commons.lua) allows you to use 30log in Tabletop Simulator mods.
+Simply include it in the root of your project files, and reference it at the top of your script by using `#include 30log`.
+Then you can use 30log through the variable `class`.

 ## Specs